jeremenichelli/personal-site/posts/2015-03-17-i-love-the-ampersand.md

 Small patterns usually behave in a more flexible way, they can bend and adapt to different situations.

-If you are interested in more LESS awesomeness you can go to the <a href="http://lesscss.org/features/" target="_blank">official language features reference</a>.
+If you are interested in more LESS awesomeness you can go to the[official language features](//lesscss.org/features/) reference.